Chicken and Sausage Jambalaya

 Instructions

-• Season the chicken with a mild hot sauce and Cajun seasoning, set aside
+• Prep the chicken — Season your chicken pieces generously with a mild hot sauce and your favorite Cajun seasoning.
+Set it aside to soak up those flavors.

-• Heat the oil in a large dutch oven or gumbo pot over medium-high heat.
-Add onions, bell pepper, celery, green onion bottoms (only the white)
+• Start the base — Heat a good amount of oil in a large Dutch oven or gumbo pot over medium-high heat.
+Toss in the holy trinity: diced onions, bell pepper, celery, and the white bottoms of green onions.

-• Bring to a rapid boil, keep it at a rapid boil for 5-7 minutes until most of the water is gone.
+• Rapid boil — Bring everything to a rapid boil and let it roll for 5–7 minutes until most of the liquid is absorbed/evaporated.

 Nutrition